decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 If a removed entity has child entities, you can determine what to do with them through the optional second and third arguments of the `.removeEntity()` function.

-- `removeChildren`: Boolean to determine wether child entities are removed too.
+- `removeChildren`: Boolean to determine whether child entities are removed too.
 By default, this is _false_.
-- `newParent`: Assign a new parent entity to children of the removed entity.
+- `newParent`: Set a new parent entity to children of the removed entity.

 ```ts
 // Remove an entity with these arguments: